oracle-livelabs/apex/apex-professional-hol22/4-doc-appointment-workflow/4-doc-appointment-workflow.md

 1. To set the Workflow Title, in the left pane, select **Doctor Appointment** Workflow.

-2. In the Property Editor, change the Title to **Workflow for patient &PATIENT_NAME**.
+2. In the Property Editor, change the Title to **Workflow for patient &PATIENT_NAME.**

     ![Change Workflow Title](./images/change-workflow-title1.png " ")